raganwald-deprecated/homoiconic/2011/11/sans-titre.md

 [cs]: http://jashkenas.github.com/coffee-script/

-One of the big ways Coffeescript differs from Javascript in that it is somewhat whitespace-significant.
+One of the big ways Coffeescript differs from Javascript in that its control structures are whitespace-significant.
 Instead of:

 	if (foo) {
 		// ...